justinrgarrard/world-of-naevis.net/docs/more/archetypes/cleric_dream.md

 # Cleric: Dreamweaver

 _The Dreamweavers are a religious sect that walk between the conscious and unconscious realms.
-They have the ability to see deep within the hearts of others, often finding insights hidden beneath an individual's own notice.
+They have the ability to see deep within the hearts of others, often finding truths hidden beneath an individual's own notice.
 They regularly find employment as healers and counselors._

 #### Dream Domain Spells